-In the present document the term declaration is used in a general manner to cover making a static definition or creating some kind of dynamic instantiation where a name is given to a TTCN-3 object.
+In this Recommendation, the term "declaration" is used in a general manner to cover making a static definition or creating some kind of dynamic instantiation where a name is given to a TTCN-3 object.
 For example, types and constants are defined and a statement such as calling a function or declaring a variable is an instantiation.
 In both cases these actions can be referred to as making a declaration.